xyproto/wallutils/README.md

 ## Wayland or X only

 The executables related to X can be removed after building if you only wish to keep the Wayland-related functionality.
-And the same for X.
+And the same for Wayland.

 ## Example use of `settimed`